ikrasovytskyi/owox-data-marts-v1/packages/connectors/src/Sources/XAds/CREDENTIALS.md

 If you encounter any issues after saving your credentials in the Google Sheet:

-1. Check if there is a specific error message.
-2. Browse the [Q&A section](https://github.com/OWOX/owox-data-marts/discussions/categories/q-a) — your question might already be answered.
+1. Browse the [Q&A section](https://github.com/OWOX/owox-data-marts/discussions/categories/q-a) — your question might already be answered.
-3. To report a bug or technical issue, [open a GitHub issue](https://github.com/OWOX/owox-data-marts/issues).
+2. To report a bug or technical issue, [open a GitHub issue](https://github.com/OWOX/owox-data-marts/issues).
-4. Join the [discussion forum](https://github.com/OWOX/owox-data-marts/discussions) to ask questions, share feedback, or suggest improvements.
+3. Join the [discussion forum](https://github.com/OWOX/owox-data-marts/discussions) to ask questions, share feedback, or suggest improvements.